Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

 ### A team member currently has a laptop that is based on the Android OS.
 The team member wants to create a virtual machine in Azure.
 The team member decides to use the Azure portal to create the virtual machine.
-Would this suit the purpose
+Would this suit the purpose?

 - [x] Yes.
 - [ ] No.

 *[⬆ Back to Top](#table-of-contents)*

 ### A team member currently has a laptop that is based on the Android OS.
 The team member wants to create a virtual machine in Azure.
 The team member decides to use the PowerApps portal to create the virtual machine.
-Would this suit the purpose
+Would this suit the purpose?

 - [ ] Yes.
 - [x] No.

 *[⬆ Back to Top](#table-of-contents)*

-### Which of the following URL is used to manage the creation of Azure resources
+### Which of the following URL is used to manage the creation of Azure resources?

 - [ ] https://admin.azure.com
 - [ ] https://admin.azurewebsites.com